stallman-j/LaTekonomer/README.md

 <strong> Forking the Git Repository </strong>

 1. You'll need a <a href = "https://github.com/" > GitHub account. </a>.
-I haven't found there to be an advantage to using an institutional email here (at this point).
+I haven't found there to be an advantage to using an institutional email at this point.
 2. You'll need either an <a href = "https://www.overleaf.com/" > Overleaf account </a> or a LaTex installation on your local machine.
    - If this is your first time with both LaTex and GitHub, I recommend going through Overleaf.
 It allows you to collaborate easily, and you don't have to worry about figuring out all the installation nuances of LaTex.
    - If you really like the idea of having a local copy without needing the internet and you're willing to spend some time tinkering with the installation, then there are a lot of ways you can set up LaTex on your local machine.
         * I use Sublime Tools (a speedy text editor that's a lot like VisualStudio) with LaTexTools.
 You can follow the installation <a href = "https://latextools.readthedocs.io/en/latest/install/" > here </a>.
+        * As you're going through the guide, you might get into the question of which LaTex installation to download.
         * For Mac, you'll want to download Mactex.
         * For Windows, download MikTex if you want LaTex taking up a little less space on your machine.
-Remember to allow it to download packages on the fly, though.
-Download TexLive if you never want to worry about a missing package or think about LaTex again once you've downloaded it.
+Remember to allow it to download packages on the fly, though, and allow it to add itself to your paths.
+Download TexLive if you never want to worry about a missing package or think about LaTex again once you've downloaded it, but are willing to devote some 5G of your computer storage to LaTex.
 3. You'll need to set Git up on your device.
    - I set up my GitHub originally to let it version control with R, so followed the book <a href = "https://happygitwithr.com/"> <em> Happy Git and GitHub for the useR </em> </a>.
        * If you're thinking of using the complementary <a href = "https://github.com/stallman-j/ekonomR" ><strong> ekonomR </strong> </a> R package, I highly recommend following the <strong> Happy Git </strong> book first, and then coming back here to set up <em> this </em> repository through the Git command line.
 You'll have installed the Git terminal in <strong> Ch.
 6: Install Git </strong> when you're following this book, and that's where you'll learn what the Git command line is if you don't already know.
        * Getting GitHub to link to your computer securely can take a little effort, so give yourself a weekend on the off chance that you need to go deep into the troubleshooting help.
 Do <em> not </em> try to do any of this late at night when you're tired.
 You'll make yourself miserable and there are lots of little things that can go wrong.
        * <strong> Happy Git </strong> is supremely well written.
 Start at the beginning and go through chapter 12, "Connect RStudio to Git and GitHub."
     - If you haven't done this before and are using this project as an excuse to learn some GitHub but aren't planning on using this with R, the <a href = "https://docs.github.com/en/get-started/start-your-journey/about-github-and-git" > GitHub docs </a> are a good place to get started.
+I occasionally use <a href = "https://www.sublimemerge.com/" > Sublime Merge </a> as a Git client.
 4. Assuming you've either gone off to <strong> Happy Git </strong> and come back or figured out your Gitting on your own, you're ready to fork the <strong> LaTekonomer </strong> repository using your Git bash terminal.
 If you don't know what the Git bash terminal is, you did not successfully complete Step 2.
    - You can bring up the Git terminal either in RStudio -> Terminal (next to the "Console" tab), or in your Applications go to Git and click on Git Bash, which should open up a free-floating terminal.
    - You do <strong> NOT </strong> want the Windows PowerShell terminal or whatever it is that Mac uses.